bcsaller/layercake/README.md

 pull the configuration information from consul like the previous example.
 With the consul ui (http://10.0.4.106/ui in this example) you can do into the KV store delete and add keys and see the changing behavior of disco.

+Disco is intended to replace the CMD in your Dockerfile, this can be done by prefixing the cmd with disco.

+    CMD = disco <original cmd>

 Debugging